snowtrack/snowtrack-docs/docs/snowtrack-for-tutorials.md

 <div className="info" ></div>

 `*.snowproj` files are technically a zip file and can be unpacked with any regular unzipper.
-You can manually restore the files, or use our free and open-source project [SnowFS](https://www.github.com/snowtrack/snowfs) to inspect the project.
+You can manually restore the files, or use our free open-source project [SnowFS](https://www.github.com/snowtrack/snowfs) to inspect the project.

 ## Example